madetech/handbook/guides/chalet_time_policy.md

 #### 5. Communities of Practice (CoP)

 - CoPs have regular meetings and ongoing activities.
-To participate in these, search Slack for channels starting with `#cop-`.
+To participate in these, search Slack for channels starting with `#cop`.
 - CoPs will post opportunities to the [`#chalet-time-team`][1] Slack channel and the [Chalet Community Board][2].

 #### 6. Learning time